getzola/zola/README.md

 A simple page with fixed url
 ```

-A front-matter requires a title, a description and has the following optional variables:
+A front-matter has only optional variables:

+- title
+- description
 - date: a YYYY-MM-DD or RFC339 formatted date
 - slug: what slug to use in the url
 - url: this overrides the slug and make this page accessible at `{config.base_url}/{url}`